Adtalem (ATGE)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Adtalem grew its sales at a 12.5% annual rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, Adtalem grew its sales at a 13.9% annual rate.
 Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.

 Adtalem Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Adtalem’s annualized revenue growth of 11.8% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Adtalem’s recent performance shows its demand has slowed as its annualized revenue growth of 12.4% over the last two years was below its five-year trend.
 Adtalem Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.

 6. Operating Margin

-Adtalem’s operating margin has risen over the last 12 months and averaged 18.8% over the last two years.
-On top of that, its profitability was top-notch for a consumer discretionary business, showing it’s an well-run company with an efficient cost structure.
+Adtalem’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 19.5% over the last two years.
+This profitability was lousy for a consumer discretionary business and caused by its suboptimal cost structure.

 Adtalem Trailing 12-Month Operating Margin (GAAP)